 Tails on the Trails participants will be emailed their Paws-Port, which lists the 8 walks as well as group dog walk schedule.

 Zionsville Nature Play Days

-Nature Play Days programs and participating organizations will be posted soon!
+Nature Play Days programs and participating organizations can be found HERE!

-From June 8th to 16th, 2019 Indiana Children and Nature Network (ICAN) is encouraging everyone across the state to participate in Nature Play Day events.
+From June 6th - 14th, 2020 Indiana Children and Nature Network (ICAN) is encouraging everyone across the state to participate in Nature Play Day events.
 The goal of Nature Play Days is to get kids outside and remind families that nature play is important and can happen close to home.